Travel and expense management: A complete guide

 The right T&E platform depends on where your team's biggest friction is today.
 Here's how to prioritize the evaluation criteria based on company size:

 - Under 100 employees: Prioritize ease of use and transparent pricing.
-You likely don't have a dedicated finance ops person managing the tool, so setup time and employee adoption matter more than deep customization.
-Look for strong mobile receipt capture and fast reimbursement workflows.
+Setup time and employee adoption matter more than deep customization, so look for strong mobile receipt capture and fast reimbursement workflows.

 - 100–500 employees: Policy customization and accounting integrations become critical at this stage.
-You need a platform that can match your approval hierarchies and sync cleanly to your GL — manual journal entries at this scale create real close-time problems.
-Confirm the platform integrates with your specific accounting software before signing.
+Confirm the platform matches your approval hierarchies and syncs cleanly to your GL before signing.

 - 500+ employees: Global support and ERP integration are non-negotiable if you have international operations.
-Look for multi-currency reimbursement, local payment methods, and duty-of-care features.
-Also evaluate per-transaction pricing carefully — fees that seem minor at 200 users can become significant at 2,000.
+Look for multi-currency reimbursement, local payment methods, and duty-of-care features, and evaluate per-transaction pricing carefully.

 Simplify your travel expense management from end to end